Bosfit/learn2lift/README.md

 ![HTML Validation](README-docs/html_validation.png)

 Below is the updated version after I fixed the errors.
-I’ve redesigned the code to make sure all of my page content under a single <main id="main"> and removed the extra <main> tags.
-The Benefits and Classes sections now live inside that one <main>, separated by <hr>s.
+I’ve redesigned the code to make sure all of my page content under a single main element and removed the extra main tags.
+The Benefits and Classes sections now live inside that one main, separated by hr's tags.
 Each section retains its unique id (whyus, benefits, class-section), so there are no duplicate IDs.

 ![HTML Validation Correct](README-docs/html_validation_correct.png)